Windows classification probe error "The result file can't be fetched because it doesn't exist"

 The admin share was already necessary for many of the windows probes for previous releases.

-From the MID server used by discovery, ensure the user account used for discovery can:
+From the MID server and with the same account used by discovery, ensure the user account used for discovery can: